-Alaska Fisheries Science Center (AFSC) survey and fishery observer catch records provide information on shark species known or suspected to occur in the Bering Sea and Aleutian Islands (BSAI) (Table 1).
-The three shark species most likely to be encountered in BSAI fisheries and surveys are the Pacific sleeper shark, Somniosus pacificus, the piked or spiny dogfish, Squalus acanthias, and the salmon shark, Lamna ditropis.
+Alaska Fisheries Science Center (AFSC) bottom trawl and longline surveys and fishery observer catch records provide information on sharks that occur in the Bering Sea and Aleutian Islands (BSAI) (Table 1).
+The three shark species most likely to be encountered in BSAI fisheries and surveys are the Pacific sleeper shark (Somniosus pacificus) the piked or spiny dogfish (Squalus acanthias), which are both member of the family Squalidae, and the salmon shark (Lamna ditropis).